 GO

-EXEC sp_rds_modify_db_name 'db','new_db'
+EXEC sp_rds_modify_db_name 'db', 'new_db'

-The second parameter specifies the new database name.
+Parameter 2: The new database name.

 Grant server-level roles